aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 $ docker push asia.gcr.io/$GCP_PROJECT_ID/vscode-server:0.1.0
 ```

-Once that is done, change the value of `run.container.image` for the
+Once that is done, change the value of `.run.container.image` for the
 file `aisg-context/polyaxon/polyaxonfiles/vscode-service.yml` to the name and tag of
 the Docker image you've just pushed: